 17. Dissolution Top

-If at any Special General Meeting a resolution for the dissolution of the Club shall be passed by a majority of the Members present and at a Special General Meeting held not less than six weeks thereafter (of which not less than four weeks written notice shall have been given to each Member) and at which not less than one half of the Members shall be present that a resolution shall be confirmed by a resolution passed by a majority of three-quarters of the Members voting thereon, the Committee shall thereupon, or at such future date as shall be specified in such a resolution, proceed to realise the property of the Club and after the discharge of all liabilities shall divide the same, in proportion to the length of time of each current Member has been a Member of the Club, (‘broken’ membership, or membership transferred to a nominated partner upon the decease of a member shall be determined by the Committee at such appropriate time), among all the ordinary and Life Members, and upon the completion of such division the Club shall be dissolved.
+If at any Special General Meeting a resolution for the dissolution of the club shall be passed by a majority of the members present and at a Special General Meeting held not less than six weeks thereafter (of which not less than four weeks written notice shall have been given to each member) and at which not less than one half of the members shall be present that a resolution shall be confirmed by a resolution passed by a majority of three-quarters of the members voting thereon, the Committee shall thereupon, or at such future date as shall be specified by such a resolution, proceed to realise the property of the club and after the discharge of all liabilities shall divide the same, in proportion to the length of time of each current Member has been a Member of the Club, (‘broken’ membership, or membership transferred to a nominated partner upon the decease of a member shall be determined by the Committee at such appropriate time), among all the Ordinary and Life Members, and upon the completion of such division the club shall be dissolved.

-(Amended Rules for adoption at Annual General Meeting March 2015)
+(Amended rules for adoption at Annual General Meeting – 26th March 2019)